How to get oil stains out of clothes and help remove grease

-What draws oil out of clothes?
+What removes oil stains from clothes?

 Does hairspray get oil out of clothes?

-While some people have had success with removing oil stains using hairspray, there seems to be a lack of credible research to support this method.
+While some people have had success with removing oil stains from clothes using hairspray, there seems to be a lack of credible research to support this method.
 Hairspray traditionally has less alcohol in it now, which some sources note as a reason this remedy might not be as effective as it once was.

 Does baking soda absorb oil from clothes?